bigmlcom/bigmler/docs/index.rst

                       --database my_database
                       --output-dir out

-This command will generate the ``externalconnector`` and teh corresponding external connector ID will be stored in the ``external_connector`` file of your ``out`` directory.
+This command will generate the ``externalconnector`` and the corresponding external connector ID will be stored in the ``external_connector`` file of your ``out`` directory.
 Using this ID as reference and the query of choice when creating a ``source`` in BigML, you will be able to connect and upload